 Written by Linda Chaney, mother and Laura Chaney, daughter

 To make this Pumpkin with Piping you’ll need a copy of our book, Contain It!
 English Paper-Pieced Style Accessories.
-Use the code “holiday” to purchase the book with a 50% discount.
-Purchase before December 31 to also receive six downloadable PDF patterns and templates to make additional containers using our special English paper-piecing style technique.

 This particular post explains how to attach piping to a container, specifically the small convex scalloped top vase with hexagonal base.
 Remember that these directions could apply to any pattern within the book for attaching piping to an edge.
 Please refer to pages 60-63 in Contain It! for instructions on making this convex vase.
 Use orange fabric with green piping to create the pumpkin look!

 Various materials can be used for creating the piping, including purchased piping.
 We usually prefer to make our piping using venetian cord as the inner material.
 It is thin, flexible and washable.